Obergefell v. Hodges: Justice Thomas

 Justice Clarence Thomas wrote a dissenting opinion, which was joined by Justice Scalia.
-Thomas rejected the principle of substantive due process, which he claimed "invites judges to do exactly what the majority has done here—roa[m] at large in the constitutional field guided only by their personal views as to the fundamental rights protected by that document"; in doing so, the judiciary strays from the Constitution's text, subverts the democratic process, and "exalts judges at the expense of the People from whom they derive their authority."
+Thomas rejected the principle of substantive due process, which he claimed "invites judges to do exactly what the majority has done here—roam at large in the constitutional field guided only by their personal views as to the fundamental rights protected by that document"; in doing so, the judiciary strays from the Constitution's text, subverts the democratic process, and "exalts judges at the expense of the People from whom they derive their authority."
 Thomas argued that the only liberty that falls under Due Process Clause protection is freedom from "physical restraint".
 Furthermore, Thomas insisted that "liberty has long been understood as individual freedom from governmental action, not as a right to a particular governmental entitlement" such as a marriage license.
 According to Thomas, the majority's holding also undermines the political process and threatens religious liberty.
 Lastly, Thomas took issue with the majority's view that marriage advances the dignity of same-sex couples.
 In his view, government is not capable of bestowing dignity; rather, dignity is a natural right that is innate within every person, a right that cannot be taken away even through slavery and internment camps.